12-Step Technical SEO Audit Checklist

 Get access to professional SEO tools

-Prior to starting with a technical SEO audit template, you need to set up analytics tools.
+Prior to starting with an SEO audit checklist, you need to set up analytics tools.

 Firstly, you will need to access Google Search Console, which is the go-to tool for getting basic audit data and assessing your rankings from Google's perspective.